Oxfam blames the rich for the pandemic plight of the poor. It's a controversial claim

 Then again, that was to be expected, say some researchers.

-Dr. Mohammad Zaman, a professor of biomedical engineering and international health at Boston University, says the findings in the report are "troubling but unfortunately, not surprising."
+Dr. Muhammad Zaman, a professor of biomedical engineering and international health at Boston University, says the findings in the report are "troubling but unfortunately, not surprising."

 "Some people have been saying that the pandemic is a great equalizer – that everybody feels it the same way, but that's just not true," says Zaman.
 "That's never true in infectious diseases."